 Kombucha 101 - Introduction!

-In this Kombucha 101 series, I will write about the importance of all individual ingredients that are traditionally used to make Kombucha.
+In this Kombucha 101 series, I will write about the importance of all the individual ingredients which are traditionally used to make Kombucha.

 All of them have a significant role in how the final product (Kombucha) comes out.